 Cystic fibrosis, Crohn’s disease, and celiac disease can prevent your intestines from absorbing adequate amounts of various nutrients, including vitamin D. (Related: At-home Celiac Test)

 Weight loss surgeries are meant to reduce the size of the stomach so food bypasses part of the small intestines.
-This procedure can make it more difficult for the digestive system to absorb nutrients—such as the vitamin D in dietary supplements—which is why people who have undergone these surgeries typically receive careful monitoring by a healthcare provider.
+This procedure can make it more difficult for the digestive system to absorb nutrients—such as the vitamin D in dietary supplements—so it's important that people who have undergone these surgeries receive routine monitoring by a healthcare provider.

-Kidney disease can reduce the body’s production of an enzyme that’s needed to change vitamin D into a usable, active form—ultimately leading to low levels of vitamin D.
+Kidney disease can reduce the body’s production of an enzyme (specifically 1-α hydroxylase, or CYP27B1) that’s needed to change vitamin D into a usable, active form—ultimately leading to low levels of vitamin D.

 How do you get more vitamin D?
 There are three main sources of vitamin D: sunshine, the food you eat, and supplements.